PowerDNS/pdns/docs/common/api/server.rst

       "zones_url": "/api/v1/servers/localhost/zones{/zone}",
     }

   Note: the servers collection is read-only, and the only allowed returned server is read-only as well.
-A control proxy could return modifyable resources.
+A control proxy could return modifiable resources.